bayesways/bayes-sem/README.md

     find . type f -name '*.p' -delete

-### Revisions
+### Repeated Simulations

-For revisions we run repeated simulation experiments to look at the properties of our model selection method.
+We ran repeated simulation experiments to look at the properties of our model selection method.
-We run 100 experiments generating a new dataset for each experiment with the script `run_sim_cont_multiple_runs.py` and collect log score results with script `compute_multiple_logscores.py`.
+We ran 100 experiments each time generating a new dataset with the script `run_sim_cont_multiple_runs.py` and collect log score results with script `compute_multiple_logscores.py`.
+Notebook to present results `Check multiple runs.ipynb`.

-Originally, we also created a script called `run_sim_cont_revisions.py` to use for specific experiments where the data is already given (This script will probably be deprecated later).

-Notebooks to present results are `Check multiple runs.ipynb` and `Check multiple runs - S2.ipynb`.